 We all want to stay a little more heart healthy.
-Take on these tips and beging lowering your cholesterol naturally to keep yourself heart strong.
+Take on these tips and begin lowering your cholesterol naturally to keep yourself heart strong.
+Especially since there are a lot of risk factors that come with high cholesterol.

 Risk factors associated with cardiovascular disease include: